 Whether or not you like chili with beans is a personal decision, and while this chili doesn’t have any, you could certainly add some if you’d like!
 I like to save my creativity for the toppings!

-All you need is a big slice of Homestyle Cornbread and you’ll be all set!
+Now all you need is a big slice of this skillet cornbread and you’ll be all set!

 But regardless of how you serve this dish up… I know you’ll just LOVE it!!

 You could certainly use any ground beef for this chili, but I reallllly love using Certified Angus Beef ® brand ground beef.
 It’s truly the #bestbeef!

 Thank you to the wonderful people at Certified Angus Beef ® Brand for continuing to sponsor The Chunky Chef.